Hamish MacCunn: Opera and conducting

 The commission for Rosa was eventually completed, although not produced until after the impresario's death.
 This opera was Jeanie Deans, based on Walter Scott's The Heart of Midlothian and first produced in 1894 in Edinburgh, conducted by the composer.
 It was a considerable success, despite what The Times called "the dubious advantage" of a libretto by Joseph Bennett.
 In 1896 Jeanie Deans received a London performance, and MacCunn composed another opera, Diarmid and Ghrine.
 The following year Manns performed MacCunn's new orchestral suite, Highland Memories, and the Carl Rosa company presented Diarmid and Ghrine at the Royal Opera House.

 From the premiere of Jeanie Deans onward, MacCunn became associated with British opera companies as a conductor.
 For two seasons from 1898 he was musical director of the Carl Rosa company, conducting, among much else, the first English-language productions of Wagner's Tristan und Isolde and Siegfried.
 In 1900 he signed a two-year contract as conductor of the Moody-Manners company, conducting a wide repertoire of operas, including Lohengrin, Tannhäuser, Carmen, La Juive, The Flying Dutchman, Tristan and Isolde and Martha.
 In 1902 he was appointed musical director of the D'Oyly Carte Opera Company at the Savoy Theatre, for the first production of Edward German's Merrie England, and the following year German's A Princess of Kensington.
 When the Savoy company dispersed thereafter, MacCunn, in the words of The Times, "had to accept work in various 'musical comedy' productions, which did not contribute to his artistic advancement".

 In 1910 MacCunn conducted Hansel and Gretel in Thomas Beecham's opera season at His Majesty's Theatre, and took over from Beecham in conducting The Tales of Hoffmann on tour.
 In 1915 he conducted The Tales of Hoffmann and Faust in Beecham's season at the Shaftesbury Theatre.

 From 1912 onwards MacCunn took opera classes at the Guildhall School of Music and continued to teach privately.
 Conducting and teaching took up much of his time, and he composed less in his later years.
+His students in music composition included John Ansell, Liza Lehmann, and Gerrit Smith.
 His works written after 1900 include The Masque of War and Peace (1900) produced at Her Majesty's Theatre, another opera – The Golden Girl – and a piece for chorus and orchestra, The Wreck of the Hesperus (both 1905).
 In 1908 his Pageant of Darkness and Light was performed in London.

 MacCunn became ill with throat cancer in 1916 and died at his home in St John's Wood, London on 2 August 1916, aged forty-eight, survived by his widow and son.
 His son was Captain Fergus MacCunn.